SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 >NOTE: It is important to understand that custom `IMessageConverter` implementations are added to the head of the default stack.
 Consequently, custom `IMessageConverter` implementations take precedence over the default ones, which lets you override as well as add to the default converters.

-The following example shows how to create a message converter bean to support a content type called `text/*`:
+The following example shows how to create a message converter bean to support a new content type called `application/bar`:

 Startup.cs
 ```csharp